coderaiser/cloudcmd/HELP.md

 [EDWARD_KEYS]:              https://github.com/cloudcmd/edward/#hot-keys "Edward Hot keys"
 [TERMUX]:                   https://termux.com "Termux"
-[INLY]:                     https://github.com/coderaiser/node-inly "Extract archive" **Cloud Commander** is an orthodox web file manager with console and editor.
+[INLY]:                     https://github.com/coderaiser/node-inly "Extract archive"

+**Cloud Commander** a file manager for the web with console and editor.
  Will help you manage the server and work with files, directories and programs in browser from any computer, mobile or tablet.

 ![Cloud Commander](/img/logo/cloudcmd.png "Cloud Commander")